TolinSimpson/Three64/src/blender/README.md

 - Select any object.
 - Properties → Object → “Three64 Component” panel.
 - Click “Mark Navigable” to add the `navigable = True` custom property on the active object.
+- Click “Mark Double-Sided” to add the `doubleSided = True` custom property.
+At runtime, Three64 forces double-sided rendering for meshes under this object.
 - Choose a component from the dropdown and click “Add”.
   - This stamps custom properties on the object (including nested values flattened as dotted keys).
   - Color params get a color picker + hex field.